Guilá Naquitz Cave: Occupation

 While the earliest human evidence in Guilá Naquitz Cave dates to about 10,750 years BP, inhabitation was not continual and was not year-long.
 Humans ceased living in the cave about 500 BP.
 Humans lived in the cave six separate timeframes from about 10,750 to 8,900 years BP and again from about 1,300 to 500 years BP.
 The earlier inhabitants were pre-ceramic hunter-gatherers who lived in the cave only from August to October–December.

+Two main grassy areas nearby to the cave provided a wealth of naturally growing plants and fruits to support the residents.
+These were likely where vegetation exploitation and cultivation first occurred, as they were thickly wooded areas with numerous wild species, many of which could be eaten raw or cooked into dishes: these include acorns, wild fruits and berries such as prickly pear cactus and agave, nuts such as yak susí, and other edible plants like cactus and wild onions and beans.
+The adjacent grassland areas were primarily dotted with shrubs and cacti, as well as mesquite trees, which produce edible pods, and the common yucca plant; this area has greatly disturbed by modern human intervention, and its current formation of primarily being grassland with clusters of plants does not reflect its conditions several thousand years ago.

 Crop domestication

 The earliest known evidence of the domestication of Cucurbita, which is native to the Americas, dates back 8,000–10,750 years BP, predating the domestication of other crops such as maize and beans in the region by about 4,000 years.
 This evidence was found in the Guilá Naquitz Cave and four other Mexican caves during a series of excavations in the 1960s, possibly beginning in 1959.

+Local cultivation and limited horticulture were the primary methods for collecting vegetables and plants, and was the likely method of domestication for Curcurbita varieties.
+While the rainfall average was enough to sustain naturally growing crops, such as prickly pear cactus, agave, and wild beans, it was not enough to feasibly collect for irrigation or watering purposes for more complex farming and harvesting.
+Flannery et al. note that "winter crops cannot be grown” based on evapotranspiration models, indicating that these caves may have been a temporary or annual residence rather than a year-round place of residence.
+They also argued that the region’s steep slopes, thin soil, and lack of high water table meant that large- or even medium-scale farming would have been difficult, if not impossible, for the peoples living there at the times that they did, and in any groups larger than a single large family.
+Studies of cave and rock art from caves across Mexico, including in nearby regions to Guilá Naquitz, show depictions of deer, sheep, and bison, among other animals, implying some level of continued subsistence from hunted animals.